-Salkantay Trek: This trek is perfect during the dry season from April to November.
-You can hike in March and December however;, there are high probabilities to have bad rains.
+Salkantay Trek: This Trek is perfect during the dry season from April to November.
+You can hike in March and December; however, heavy rains are highly likely.
 February, this trail is closed.

-Lares Trek: Lares Trek is available all year round; thanks to its location and easy access, this trek is doable even in January and February, when is the heavy rainy season in Peru.
+Lares Trek: Lares Trek is available all year round; thanks to its location and easy access, this Trek is doable even in January and February, when it is the heavy rainy season in Peru.

 The Permits to Hike Salkantay or Lares

-Salkantay Trek: There is an entrance fee to Salkantay and is included for you; however, we do not require you to book any permits.
+Salkantay Trek: There is an entrance fee to Salkantay, which is included for you; however, we do not require you to book any permits.
 We only need to buy Machu Picchu entrances for the Last day.
 We recommend always booking in advance to get the first Machu Picchu shifts.

-Lares Trek: During this trek, we must pay to enter the Lares hot springs and book in advance the Machu Picchu entrances.
+Lares Trek: During this Trek, we must pay to enter the Lares hot springs and book the Machu Picchu entrances in advance.
 All entrance fees to places we visit are included in your tour.

 Llamas and Alpacas oin Salkantay and Lares Trek

-Lares Trek: During the Lares Trek, during day 1 and day 2, you will be hiking along with llamas and alpacas.
+Lares Trek: During the Lares Trek, on day one and day two, you will be hiking along with llamas and alpacas.

-Salkantay Trek: Salkantay trail prices are between 500.USD to 600.USD for a 5 days tour.
-This is one of the cheapest tours we have to Machu Picchu as we use only one-way train tickets.
+Salkantay Trek: Salkantay trail prices are between 500.USD to 600.USD for a five days tour.
+This is one of the cheapest tours to Machu Picchu as we use only one-way train tickets.

-Lares Trek: The prices for Lares are between 550.USD to 600.USD per person for a 4 days tour.
-This trek is a bit more expensive comparing with Salkantay because round-trip train tickets are needed.
+Lares Trek: The prices for Lares are between 550.USD to 600.USD per person for a four days tour.
+This Trek is a bit more expensive than the Salkantay because round-trip train tickets are needed.